Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 **Charges**: This item has three charges and regains all charges when you finish a long rest.

-**Anguish**: As a bonus action, you can spend a charge force all creatures within 10 feet of you to make a constitution saving throw, DC equals to 8 + Constitution modifier + proficiency bonus, or take 2d6 necrotic damage on a failure, halved on a save.
+**Anguish**: As a bonus action, you can spend a charge force all creatures within 10 feet of you to make a constitution saving throw, DC equals to 10 + twice your proficiency bonus, or take 2d6 necrotic damage on a failure, halved on a save.
 You heal equal to half the necrotic damage dealt in this way.

 _You gain +1 to your armor class_